kodadot/packages/minipfs/README.md

 ### ✔️  Magic

 - `$obtain<T>` - put any URI and get back your T (Put your Metadata type here)
+- `$purify` - put any URI and get sanitized HTTP URI

 ### ✔️  Obtain